bzothmane/anomaly-detection/README.md

 ## Fake Data Generation

-I n order to simulate fraudulous activity in the costumer base.
+In order to simulate fraudulous activity in the costumer base.
 We excute the code Data_Generation.py.

 ## Graph Generation